The following article describes how to remedy a Windows agent that is showing the error "Unable to query eventlog".

 Manually update your Windows Eventlog Policy to no longer include unnecessary log streams.

-- Under Policies in the menu on the left-hand side, choose Windows Eventlog.
+- In the Policies menu on the left, click Windows Eventlog.

 You should no longer see error codes.